ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-gb.md

 >
 > It is not necessary to use the "root" user account to get started with administrating your server.
 This account has to be enabled first in the server OS in order to use it.
 Moreover, SSH connections with the user "root" are **disabled** by default as a security measure.
 >
 Unless stated otherwise, all administrative actions described in our documentation can be accomplished by the default user account, i.e. typing `sudo` followed by the respective command.
-Learn more about this topic in our guide on [How to configure user accounts and root access on a server](/pages/bare_metal_cloud/dedicated_servers/changing_root_password_linux_ds).
+Learn more about this topic in our guide on [how to configure user accounts and root access on a server](/pages/bare_metal_cloud/dedicated_servers/changing_root_password_linux_ds).
 >

-**Here are some recommended steps** :
+**We recommend the following steps to proceed:**

-- Get familiar with SSH connections by reading our guide [Getting started with SSH](/pages/bare_metal_cloud/dedicated_servers/ssh_introduction).
+- Become more familiar with SSH connections by reading our guide on [how to get started with SSH](/pages/bare_metal_cloud/dedicated_servers/ssh_introduction).
-- Consider the use of SSH keys as an advanced and more convenient method for remote connections using our guide [Creating and using SSH keys](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated).
+- Consider using SSH keys as an advanced, more convenient method for remote connections with the help of our guide on [how to create and use SSH keys](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated).
-- Use our guide [Secure a VPS](/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps) to protect your system against *brute force* automated attacks and other common threats.
+- Use our guide on [how to secure a VPS](/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps) to harden your system against automated *brute force* attacks and other common threats.

 > [!primary]
 >
 Please note that if you have selected a **distribution with application** (Plesk, cPanel, Docker), generic security measures might not apply to your system.
-We recommend to refer to our guides [First steps with preinstalled applications](/pages/bare_metal_cloud/virtual_private_servers/apps_first_steps) and [Deploying cPanel on a VPS](/pages/bare_metal_cloud/virtual_private_servers/cpanel), as well as the official documentation of the respective publisher.
+We recommend to refer to our documentation regarding the [first steps with preinstalled applications](/pages/bare_metal_cloud/virtual_private_servers/apps_first_steps) and [how to deploy cPanel on a VPS](/pages/bare_metal_cloud/virtual_private_servers/cpanel), as well as the official documentation of the respective publisher.
 >

 <a name="winconnect"></a>

-#### Windows distribution
+#### Windows Server

-##### Step 1 : Finalize the Windows installation
+##### Step 1: Finalize the Windows installation

 After the Windows operating system is installed, you receive an email with the account name of the default `Windows user`.